LLNL/Caliper/doc/sphinx/RegionFiltering.rst

 exclude_regions
     Skip measurements for regions with the given pattern.

+include_branches
+    Only take measurements for regions inside a given branch.

 The options take a list of region patterns.
 There are three pattern types:

 match